 vomiting amongst other things.
 I was advised to adopt a completely wheat-free,

-dairy-free and egg-free diet immediately if I wanted to reverse these symptoms I had
+dairy-free and egg-free diet (avoid these 4 diet mistakes) immediately if I wanted to reverse these symptoms I had

 been suffering from for the past 10 years.
 Some might say this was Saturn’s sneaky

 way of getting me to pay attention to my disordered eating.
 But again what started

 out as a horrible thing – “Oh my gosh I have an autoimmune disease” – was really a

 So as I approach my 30s with a certain amount of healthy trepidation, I am also